jrothrock/server_notes/README.md

 ## Tripwire
 This is honestly a bit of a lengthy process.
 However, Justin Ellingwood has written a [great piece over at DO on it.](https://www.digitalocean.com/community/tutorials/how-to-use-tripwire-to-detect-server-intrusions-on-an-ubuntu-vps)

-## Configure postfix
+## Configure Postfix
-To change postfix from sending from user@domain-localhost, I found the best way is to change the hostname for Ubuntu
+To change Postfix from sending from user@domain-localhost, I found the best way is to change the hostname for Ubuntu

 1. hostname yourdomain.com